Benke History, Family Crest & Coats of Arms

 Early History of the Benke family

-Another 178 words (13 lines of text) covering the years 1622, 1688, 1659, 1676 and 1683 are included under the topic Early Benke History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Benke research.
+Another 57 words (4 lines of text) covering the years 1622, 1688, 1659, 1676 and 1683 are included under the topic Early Benke History in all our PDF Extended History products and printed products wherever possible.

 Benke Spelling Variations